Page id: 43

 The first 7 members of the Barvalipe Academy will be nominated by ERIAC’s Board “Pakiv”.
 The remaining 8 members of the Baravlipe Academy will be elected by the members through the thematic sections.
 Each section will delegate two representatives to Barvalipe.

-Two members of Barvalipe Academy, elected internally, are delegated to the “Pakiv” Board and become a bridge which connects the ERIAC’s membership with the Board.
+Two members of Barvalipe Academy, elected internally, are delegated to the “Pakiv” Board and become a bridge which connects the ERIAC’s associate membership with the Board.